webkul/magento2-slideshow/README.md

-# magento2-slideshow
+# Magento2 slideshow

-Magento2 Slideshow based on Jquery with magento2 system configuration and block
+Magento2 Slideshow - based on liteaccordion Jquery plugin with magento2 system configuration and block code

 How to Install the module
 --------------------------